Srinivas11789/SecurityNuggets/captureTheFlag/ReconOrTrivia/neverLanCtf2019/neverlan.md

 * what does sudo stand for?
 Ans: Super User Do

+* What are the policies called that you use to grant access to your AWS S3 buckets and objects to the general public?
+Ans: ACL (I was trying with access control list and other policy names in AWS S3 for allowbucketpublic stuff)

 * What is $PATH on linux?
 Ans: Environmental Variable
 Note: I knew it represents the path but wanted the answer to be brief so tried a simplet env and that was the answer.